 Why can’t a narcissist keep love bombing?

 Another reason why the love bomb phase is short lived even in case they do manage to win over their target, is because narcissists usually have high and unrealistic expectations because of their big ego.
 This makes it harder to satisfy them.
-When they compare the energy that they have invested in love bombs and the amount of satisfaction they are getting, they usually feel disappointed.
-When this touches their ego, the love bombing behaviour is not only shut off, but it can be replaced with abuse.
+When they compare the energy that they have invested in love bombs and the amount of satisfaction they are getting, they sometimes feel disappointed.
+When this happens, the love bombing behaviour is not only shut off, but it can be replaced with abuse.

 This confuses the person involved who was being showered with love but all of a sudden starts getting mistreated.
 See also: why do narcissists seem to move on so quickly.

 Abusive narcissists use love bombing tactics to bring back their victim, when they realise that he or she is creating emotional distance because of the abuse.

 Most abusers are usually afraid of abandonment.
 To make sure that they are never abandoned, they abuse their target in order to destroy their self-esteem so that they won’t think of looking for another relationship partner.
 Abuse sends the message “I’m mistreating you because you are worthless and nobody will ever find you attractive except me.”
 But the emotional distance that the victim creates during abusive phases makes the abuser feel abandoned.
 To lure them back quickly, the abuser uses love bombs.

-But love bombing comes in conflict with the agenda of lowering the victim’s self-esteem.
+However, love bombing comes in conflict with the narcissist’s intentions of destroying the victim’s self-esteem.
 Abusers believe that excessive love can make their victim feel lovable, who in return would leave them for someone else.
 That’s why they quickly replace the excessive love with abuse whenever they see that their victim is getting on their feet.
 (See: why do narcissists ignore texts)

-The feedback a narcissist gets, has a big impact of their self-esteem.
+The feedback a narcissist gets, has a big impact on their self-esteem.
 The more they believe that they can control someone through love bombing tactics, they higher they think about themselves.
-Sometimes love bombing is only used to test their level of attractiveness.
-(See also: How to help a narcissist change)
+Sometimes love bombing is only used to test their ability to attract someone.
+(See: what do narcissists want in a relationship)